Gman-Superfly/AKIRA/AKIRA_OVERVIEW.md

 ### 8.1 What Are Action Quanta?

-Action Quanta (AQ) are emergent patterns — collective structures in the representation space, not fundamental units.
+Action Quanta (AQ) are emergent patterns, collective structures in the representation space, not fundamental units.
 By analogy to condensed matter physics, they might be thought of as "quasiparticle-like" excitations, though this analogy should not be taken literally.

 **Terminology Note:** Williams & Beer (2010) use "Action Quanta" for PID decomposition terms (Redundancy, Unique, Synergy).
 AKIRA uses **Action Quanta (AQ)** for irreducible actionable patterns to avoid collision with established terminology.
 See `foundations/TERMINOLOGY.md` for full clarification.